gthatoi/kata-checkout/README.md

 ```
 ## Unit Tests

-The Checkout Service includes unit tests to ensure the correctness of its functionality.
+The kata-checkout includes unit tests to ensure the correctness of its functionality.
 To run the unit tests, follow these steps:

 1. Access the running Docker container: